 Yet despite nearly a decade of investigation and promotion of grazing crops, our feeling is there is much less grazing than the potential.
 Further understanding of the attitudes of growers and advisors is required to improve the targeting of the extension message, as well as specific research into why losses are sometimes experienced even when the ‘rules’ are followed.

-Key information on this theme is located in the publications tab.
+Key information on this theme can be accessed here.